michaelvlaar/ppl-calculations/README.md

 - [Docker](https://www.docker.com/get-started) installed on your machine
 - Kubernetes cluster (optional, for deployment using Kustomize and Flux)
 - **Dependencies:**
-    - `xelatex`: For generating PDFs from LaTeX.
-    - `librsvg2`: For rendering SVG images.
+    - `rsvg-convert`: For converting SVG images to PNGs.
     - **Roboto Font**: Required for consistent typography in PDFs.

 ### Environment Variables